Dallas Goedert Player Prop Bets for NFL Week 10 | Philadelphia vs. Denver 11/14/2021

 - Goedert has been the target of 13.4% (37 total) of his team's 276 passing attempts this season.

-- Goedert has seen the ball thrown his way five times in the red zone this season, 13.5% of his team's 37 red zone pass attempts.
+- With five targets in the red zone this season, Goedert has been on the receiving end of 13.5% of his team's 37 red zone pass attempts.

-- The Eagles have called a pass in 52.6% of their plays from scrimmage this year while staying on the ground 47.4% of the time.
-This offensive attack ranks 11th in the NFL in points scored.
+- The Eagles have run 52.6% passing plays and 47.4% rushing plays this season.
+They rank 11th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Goedert's matchup with the Broncos.